Haklim733/spark/docs/spark_session_guide.md

 ```

 ## Limitations: Unsupported and Supported Functions in Spark Connect

-Spark Connect (as of your current environment) supports more features than earlier versions, but some limitations remain.
-Based on comprehensive atomic testing in `tests/integ/local/test_spark_connect_functions.py`, here is what is and isn't supported:

-### Test Structure
-The test suite is organized into classes that test specific categories of operations:
-- `TestDataFrameOperations`: Basic DataFrame creation and transformations
-- `TestSQLOperations`: SQL queries, temp views, and GROUP BY operations
-- `TestAggregationFunctions`: Aggregation functions like count, collect_list, concat_ws
-- `TestFileOperations`: File reading and input_file_name function
-- `TestPythonUDFs`: Python user-defined functions
-- `TestActionOperations`: DataFrame actions (expected to fail)
-- `TestComplexOperations`: Complex operations that depend on basic ones
-- `TestUnsupportedOperations`: Operations known to be unsupported
-- `TestIcebergOperations`: Iceberg catalog operations
-- `TestPerformanceAndLimitations`: Performance considerations

 ### ✅ Fully Supported (work without issues)
 - **Python UDFs**: User-defined functions written in Python are fully supported